AudiusProject/audius-protocol/apps/audius-client/packages/common/src/audius-query/README.md

 ## Debugging

 - [createApi.ts](./createApi.ts) contains the implementation of the fetch hooks.
 You can put breakpoints in `useQuery`.
 Tip: conditional breakpoints are especially useful since the core logic is shared across every audius-query hook.
-Try `endpointName === 'myEndpoint && fetchArgs === { ...myArgs }'` to scope down to only your own hook
+When debugging, set `debug: true` in `hookOptions` at your hook callsite, then set `hookOptions.debug === true` as the breakpoint condition.
+Can also try `endpointName === 'myEndpoint && fetchArgs === { ...myArgs }'`.
 - Redux debugger - all the data is stored in `state.api['reducerPath']`, and actions are named per endpoint:
   - `fetch${capitalize(endpointName)}Loading`
   - `fetch${capitalize(endpointName)}Succeeded`